loyaltypollution/tp/docs/UserGuide.md

 Before using any commands, make sure you understand the [Understanding Command Syntax](#understanding-command-syntax) rules that apply to all commands in CaféConnect.

+* The interface is organized into three tabs: Staff, Customers, and Drinks.
 * When using staff-specific commands (like `staffadd`, `staffdelete`, etc.), the interface will automatically switch to the Staff tab.
 * Similarly, when using customer-specific commands (like `customeradd`, `customerdelete`, etc.), the interface will automatically switch to the Customers tab.
+* When using drink-specific commands (like `drinkadd`, `drinkdelete`, etc.), the interface will automatically switch to the Drinks tab.
+* You can also explicitly switch tabs using these commands:
+  * `stafffind all/true` - Switch to Staff tab and view all staff
+  * `customerfind all/true` - Switch to Customers tab and view all customers
+  * `drinkfind all/true` - Switch to Drinks tab and view all drinks

 ### Viewing help : `help`